munji74/DAA-TEST1-BSCS2/README.md

 Yes, Insertion Sort would be a good choice because itis efficient in the best-case scenario, which occurs when the input is already partially sorted or nearly sorted.

+QUESTION 2

+Linear search
+Linear search is a simple search algorithm that checks every element in a list or array to find a specific value.
+It starts at the beginning of the list and examines each element in order until the target value is found or the entire list is searched.

+Binary search
+Binary search is a search algorithm that works on sorted data.
+It repeatedly divides the search interval in half and compares the target value with the middle element.

+Merge sort
+Merge Sort is a sorting algorithm that does the divide-and-conquer.
+It divides the list into smaller sublists, sorts them, and then merges the sorted sublists to produce the final sorted list.

+Quick sort
+Quick Sort also  follows the divide-and-conquer approach.
+It selects a "pivot" element and partitions the list into two sublists, one containing elements less than the pivot and the other containing elements greater than the pivot.

+PSEUDO CODE

+function findMax(arr):
+    max = arr[0]  // Initialize max to the first element of the array for i from 1 to length of arr - 1: if arr[i] > max:
+            max = arr[i]
+    return max

+Complexity analysis
+Time Complexity: O(n)
+Space Complexity: O(1)